-We are party to a registration rights agreement with Arsenal, dated November 3, 2022.
-The registration rights agreement contains provisions that entitle Arsenal to certain rights to have their securities registered by the Company under the Securities Act.
-While the registration rights agreement is in effect, Arsenal is entitled to (i) four "demand" registrations, (ii) one underwritten offering in any consecutive 90-day period and (iii) two underwritten offerings in any consecutive 360-day period, subject in each case to certain limitations.
-In addition, the registration rights agreement provides that the Company will share certain expenses of Arsenal relating to such registrations and indemnify Arsenal against certain liabilities which may arise under the Securities Act.
+We are party to a registration rights agreement with Arsenal, dated November 3, 2022 (the "Registration" Rights Agreement").
+The Registration Rights Agreement contains provisions that entitle Arsenal to certain rights to have their securities registered by the Company under the Securities Act.
+While the Registration Rights Agreement is in effect, Arsenal is entitled to four "demand" registrations, (ii) one underwritten offering in any consecutive 90-day period and (iii) two underwritten offerings in any consecutive 360-day period, subject in each case to certain limitations.
+In addition, the Registration Rights Agreement provides that the Company will share certain expenses of Arsenal relating to such registrations and indemnify Arsenal against certain liabilities which may arise under the Securities Act.